 Italy is a significant market for Australia.
-It is one of our largest trading markets in the European Union (EU) and in 2013-14 was our 15th largest merchandise trading partner globally.
-Two-way merchandise trade in 2013-14 was $6.7 billion, in Italy's favour by a ratio of almost 8:1.
-Items such as wool, coal, leather and beef dominated the mix of Australian exports.
-Major Australian imports from Italy in 2013-14 included medicaments, pumps, electric plant and non-electric engines and motors.
+It is one of our largest trading markets in the European Union (EU) and in 2015-16 was our 16th largest merchandise trading partner globally.
+Two-way merchandise trade in 2015-16 was $6.7 billion, in Italy's favour by a ratio of almost 8:1.
+Items such as wool, coal and beef dominated the mix of Australian exports.
+Major Australian imports from Italy included medicaments, passenger motor vehicles, and aircraft, spacecraft and parts.

 Italian investment in Australia is relatively low, reflecting Italy's focus within the EU and Mediterranean area.
-However, there has been a recent welcome interest by Italian companies in investing in Australia including as an entry-point to the dynamic Indo-Pacific region.
-Total stock of investment from Italian companies in Australia in 2013 was worth over $2.2bn.
-Australian investment in Italy in 2013 was worth almost $5 billion.
-A number of Australian companies, including Lend Lease, architectural firm Woodhead and Cochlear, have business interests in Italy.
-Westfield is investing in a new shopping mall project in Milan which, when completed, will be worth around $1.3bn.
+However, here has been a recent welcome interest by some major Italian companies in investing in Australia, including as an entry point to the dynamic Indo-Pacific region and as a means of achieving more balanced investment portfolios.
+Total stock of investment from Italian companies in Australia in 2015 was worth over $2.7bn.
+Australian investment in Italy in 2015 was worth almost $4.5 billion.
+A number of Australian companies, including Lend Lease, Macquarie, Ansett Aviation Training, QBE and Cochlear, have business interests in Italy.
+Westfield is investing in continental Europe’s biggest shopping mall project in Milan which, when completed, will be worth around $2bn

 The Australian Trade Commission (Austrade) is the Australian Government’s trade, investment and education promotion agency.
-Austrade assists Australian companies to grow their international business, attracts productive foreign direct investment into Australia and promotes Australia’s education sector internationally.
-In established markets, such as Italy, Austrade assists Australian exporters through referrals to specialist service providers and business advisors, for assistance on a commercial basis. .
+Austrade assists Australian companies to grow their international business, attract productive foreign direct investment into Australia and promote Australia’s education sector internationally.
+In established markets, such as Italy, Austrade focuses on investment and supports trade through referrals to specialist service providers and business advisers for assistance on a commercial basis.
 Austrade maintains an office in Milan.
-For further information please contact Austrade in Australia on 13 28 78 or email email@example.com.
+For further information, please contact Austrade in Australia on 13 28 78 or email email@example.com.